Are you considering selling your diamond engagement ring now that you’re divorced? Worthy is the place to go!

-At first glance, the business models for each may appear the same.
+At first glance, the business models for the different jewelry companies may appear the same.
 They all want to help you sell your ring.
-But look a little deeper and you’ll see not everyone’s interest are aligned with yours.
+But look a little deeper and you’ll see not everyone’s interests are aligned with yours.
+Let’s walk through all of your options!

 The Local Jeweler